Researchers Call For Clinical Trials To Prove CBD Kills Prostate Cancer

 Even with the widespread screening of male patients, using PSA, there are 5% of cases that will have metastasis at the time of diagnosis.
 The most common site of spread is to the bone.
 The patient will frequently experience symptoms of pain and functional impairment.

 At this advanced stage, there are few curative treatment options.
 This underscores the urgent need for novel treatment for prostate cancer.
-Cannabinoids and their derivatives have drawn renewed attention due to the discovery of their diverse pharmacologic activities, including: cell growth inhibition, anti-inflammatory effects and tumor regression.
+Cannabinoids and their derivatives are drawing renewed attention.
+This is due to the discovery of their diverse pharmacologic activities, including: cell growth inhibition, anti-inflammatory effects and tumor regression.

 Study Shows Cannabinoids Induce Cell Death in Prostate Cancer